diegofps/patas/README.md

 patas explore grid \
     --cmd './main.py {neurons} {activation}' \
     --va neurons 1 51 2 \
+    --vl preprocessing fast medium intensive \
     --vl activation relu leaky_relu sigmoid tanh \
+    --node localhost \
     --repeat 10
 ```

+Here is a short description of the parameters above:

-The parameter `--cmd` define the command that must be executed.
+`--cmd` - defines the command that must be executed.
 If we define more than one `--cmd` they will all be executed, one after the other.
+`--va` - defines a variable of type arithmetic, it receives the variable name, an initial value, a maximum value and a step value.
+It will generate a list similar to the Python's method `range`.
+`--vl` - defines a variable of type list, it receives the variable name and the list of values it can receive.
+`--node` - defines a node to execute the program.
+This may be any machine accessible via SSH that won't ask for a password.
+This command accepts an optional argument to indicate the number of workers in the machine.
+If non is provided, it will default to the number of cores in the machine.
+You may want to check the program `ssh-copy-id` to learn how to install a public key on a remote machine and log in without a password.
-The parameter `--vl` defines a variable of type list, it receives the variable name and the list of values it can receive.
-Next, the parameter `--repeat` defines the number of times the program will be called using a given variable combination.
-In this example, the parameter neurons define `26` values and the paramter activation define `4` values.
-This will generate `104 combinations`.
-Considering the repeat parameter has the value `10`, the program will be excuted `1040` times.
-That is, patas will have `1040 tasks` to do.
-You can define as many variable as you want, but the more you have the longer it will take to execute, growing exponentially.
+`--repeat` defines the number of times the program will be called using a given variable combination.
+In this example, the parameter neurons define `25` values, parameter preprocessing defines `3` values and the paramter activation define `4` values.
+This will generate `300 combinations`.
+Considering the repeat parameter has the value `10`, the program will be excuted `3000` timesm.
+That is, we asked patas to do `3000 tasks`.
+You can define as many variables as you want, but the more you have the longer it will take to execute.

 ## patas parse